Tinkerforge/doc/source/Software/IPConnection_TCPIP.rst

 """""""""

 Devices can send response packets spontaneously back to the host to notify about an event or specific condition.

+The Brick Daemon does not forward callback packets by default, because it does not know which IP connection is interested in receiving them.
+Therefore, you need to tell brickd that you want to receive callback packets for a specific device.
+This is a side effect of calling the :tcpip:func:`get_stack_id <IPConnection.get_stack_id>` for that device.
+In summary: you need to call :tcpip:func:`get_stack_id <IPConnection.get_stack_id>` for each device from which you want to receive callbacks.

 Most callbacks are disabled by default and have to enabled first.
 For example, the :tcpip:func:`CALLBACK_MAGNETIC_FIELD <IMU.CALLBACK_MAGNETIC_FIELD>`
 callback of the IMU Brick (with stack ID 5) can be enabled with a call to :tcpip:func:`IMU.set_acceleration_period` with a period larger 0.
 Afterwards